cgarciae/dataget/README.md

 Usage: dataget get [OPTIONS] DATASET [KWARGS]...

-  performs the operations download, extract, remove_compressed, processes and remove_raw, in sequence.
+  performs the operations download, extract, rm_compressed, processes and rm_raw, in sequence.
 KWARGS must be in the form: key=value, and are fowarded to all opeartions.

 Options:
-  -c, --clear        removes the dataset's folder (if it exists) before
+  -c, --rm        removes the dataset's folder (if it exists) before
                      downloading
-  --keep-compressed  keeps the compressed files: skips remove_compressed --dont-process     skips process
+  --keep-compressed  keeps the compressed files: skips rm_compressed --dont-process     skips process
-  --keep-raw         keeps the raw/unprocessed files: skips remove_raw --help             Show this message and exit.
+  --keep-raw         keeps the raw/unprocessed files: skips rm_raw --help             Show this message and exit.
 ```
 This is the primary command you will use, it will perform the common operations needed to get the data in a usable format.
 By default it will create a `.dataget` folder in the current directory unless specified by the `dataget -g` flag.
 The data will live in `.dataget/data/{dataset}`.
 The following example